jam-py-v5/gnucash-2-web/README.md

 Python >3.8 is required.

-Install jamp.py-v7 with pip.
+Install jam.py-v7 with pip. standard-imghdr is also needed for Python >=3.13

 Building from scratch
 ----------------------

-Navigate to GnuCash folder with SQLite3 database.
+For learning how to "scaffold" Jam.py App in one second or so, navigate to GnuCash folder with SQLite3 database.
 Or to some folder with it.
 Temp will do.

 Extract DB schema.
 Jam will use demo.sqlite DB initially from below ai8.py script.
 Change this on Builder/Project/Database if needed after starting the App.